owenthereal/vpm/README.md

 Vim Plugin Manager
 ==================

+Vim Plugin Manager is an awesome utility for managing Vim plugins

 Vim Plugin
 ----------

 ### What?

-A Vim Plugin is a package that contains vim scripts and a vim plugin specification, a.k.a. "vbspec".
+A Vim plugin is a package that contains vim scripts and a vim plugin specification, a.k.a. "vpspec".

 ### Why?